carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 What is commonly done in practice is cross-validation.
 One part of the training set is used for training and another section for validation.
 Then the hyperparameters of the fitted models are changed, and the model has trained again with the new split between training data and the validation data.
-An example to explain this process would be dealing playing cards.
-Every time we deal the cards, we shuffle them first.
+Then we look through all folds of data.
 The same is done with the training dataset.
 Each time we repeat training and validating, we split the original training set into new training and validation datasets.
-_Comment: If we loop through all folds of the data, that isn't exactly following the cards example._

 <p align="center">
 <img width="700" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/datasets2.jpg">